-Supreme Court Justice Antonin Scalia recently claimed that the 14th Amendment to the Constitution - which prohibits depriving "any person" of equal rights - does not apply to women.
-In other words, according to Scalia, women are not the equal of men.
+Supreme Court Justice Antonin Scalia recently claimed that the 14th Amendment to the Constitution—which prohibits depriving "any person" of equal rights—does not apply to women.
+In other words, according to Scalia, women are not equal to men.
 Guess what?
-Scalia is right but in the diametrically opposite way because it seems women are actually superior to men!
+Scalia is right, but in the diametrically opposite way, because it seems women are actually superior to men!
 Here's the score.

-Similarly, it is believed that, on the whole, women can live longer than men without food because women have more body fat and less muscle mass than men.
+Similarly, it is believed that women can live longer than men without food because women have more body fat and less muscle mass than men.
 Since fatty tissue needs far fewer calories than muscle, women have the double advantage during starvation of having less muscle (thus burning fewer calories) and more fat (thus having a greater amount of stored calories) which translates into a metabolic advantage during times of famine.
 Score's now women 3; men zip.

 And speaking of sex, consider that women can be multi-orgasmic!
 Score another major point for the ladies.

 In essence, the only area where men have a clear biological advantage over women is their physical strength and possibly reaction time.
 But, unless we're considering sports or athletic performance, even this physical advantage is becoming less and less important due to technological advancements that are leveling the physical playing field.
 Still, in all fairness, let's give the guys a point.

 So, in a true battle of the sexes, the smart move would be to bet on the women.
 Sorry Justice Scalia, but even narrow-minded, conservative misogynists can't ignore the facts all the time.

 Remember: Think well, act well, feel well, be well!